-St. Patrick’s Cathedral, Old St. Patrick’s Cathedral, Ellis Island, Castle Garden and Tammany Hall are on everyone’s list of top New York Irish places.
-An old New Yorker has some other spots that need to be added to the list.
+St. Patrick’s Cathedral, Old St. Patrick’s Cathedral, Ellis Island, Castle Garden, and Tammany Hall are on everyone’s list of top New York Irish places but this old New Yorker has some other spots that need to be added to the list.

 At St. Paul’s Chapel, Episcopal Parish of Trinity Church, there is also a memorial to the widely admired Dr. MacNeven.
 The inscription reads:

 Dr. William James MacNeven (b.
 1763 Galway, Ireland – d.
 NYC 1841) is known as the father of modern chemistry.
 His ancestors were driven by Cromwell from the North of Ireland where they had large land holdings At the age of 12, he was sent abroad by his uncle because education for Catholics was impossible in Ireland.
 His uncle, who was a baron and an Irish exile physician, was made an Austrian noble by Empress Maria Theresa.
 MacNeven made his collegiate studies at Prague, his medical studies at Vienna.
 In 1784, he returned to Dublin to practice, became involved in revolutionary events and was arrested and jailed.
 He spent three years in jail and was released in 1803.
 He went to Paris and sought an interview with Napoleon Bonaparte to get French troops for Ireland, but Bonaparte refused to help.
 He entered the French Army as a surgeon-captain in the Irish Brigade.
 He went to New York in 1805 [along with his friend and fellow United Irishman Thomas Addis Emmet, who became the most prominent New York attorney of his era].